jasonherrboldt/Cero/README.md

   Optional program arguments:

   Output delay seconds, user name.
 First arg must be 1 or 2.
-Names may only contain a-z, A-Z, and space.
+Names may only contain a-z, A-Z, and space, and may not exceed 20 characters.
   This option skips the game intro and takes the user right to the game.
   * java -cp ./out com.jason.Main 1 Amy
   * java -cp ./out com.jason.Main 2 Bill

   Strategy log analysis -- lists the number of times the three program strategies have won and lost games.
+Program scans logs looking for past behavior, and prepares a report for the user.
+Illegal win / loss log entries are reported and ignored.
   Program argument is case-insensitive.
   * java -cp ./out com.jason.Main strategylogs
+  * java -cp ./out com.jason.Main strategylogs0 (skips the brief strategy log intro paragraph)

 __LOGGING__

 Every line sent to System.out is also sent to a log file, along with some additional information such as player two's hand, and the cards player two draws.
+(User input is not allowed into the logs.)
 This aids the reproduction of critical issues.
 I elected to roll my own logging infrastructure instead of using Log4J for the simple reason that there is not enough demand for the full utility of Log4J's features.

 Logs are created in the /log directory and named with today's date, e.g. 2016-01-24.txt.
 Games that start before midnight and carry over will be logged to the same file.
 New games started after midnight will be logged to a new file.
 Each entry line has the following format: HH:MM:SS:SSS [log message].
 Log uses military time.